kamillamee/ParkVision_00015829_/README.md

 - What It Is

 Smart Vision combines a **YOLO-based AI module** that analyzes live video feeds with a **FastAPI backend** and a **responsive web interface**.
+Occupancy is determined purely by computer vision (polygon IoU against YOLO vehicle detections) — no physical sensors are required.
 Users can see which spots are free, book a space in advance, and manage their vehicles — all in one place.

 - How It Works